-The first time I saw this plant it seemed like something from sci-fi scenery, but it is real no matter how strange looking.
-Garrya elliptica Douglas ex Lindl. is also referred to as Garrya lindleyana A. Murray bis, it is native to California and Oregon in the United States in North America.
-It is also commonly known as Silk Tassel Tree or Shrub.
+The first time I saw this plant it seemed like something from sci-fi scenery.
+But it is real no matter how strange looking.
+Garrya elliptica Douglas ex Lindl. is also referred to as Garrya lindleyana A. Murray bis.
+It is native to California and Oregon in North America.
+It is also commonly known as Silk Tassel Tree or Silk Tassel Shrub.
 It belongs to the Garryaceae family of plants.

-Garrya elliptica Douglas ex Lindl. is an evergreen shrub named after Nicholas Garry (1782-1852), a British trader with the Hudson’s Bay Company, who assisted David Douglas (1799-1834), a Scottish botanist, in exploring the Pacific Northwest.
-Douglas made three trips to North America, the second trip was to Pacific Northwest from 1824-27.
+Garrya elliptica Douglas ex Lindl. is an evergreen shrub.
+It is named after Nicholas Garry (1782-1852).
+He was a British trader with the Hudson’s Bay Company.
+He assisted David Douglas (1799-1834), a Scottish botanist, in exploring the Pacific Northwest.
+Douglas made three trips to North America.
+The second trip was to Pacific Northwest from 1824-27.

 Plant Garrya elliptica Douglas ex Lindl. in any soil as long as it is well-drained.
-It is also suitable for sun, partial shade, or full shade.
-Garrya elliptica Douglas ex Lindl. can tolerate drought and maritime exposure as well as pollution.
-It does not require much pruning except for shaping it.
+Grow in the sun, partial shade, or full shade.
+Garrya elliptica Douglas ex Lindl. tolerates drought.
+It also tolerates maritime exposure as well as pollution.
+It does not require much pruning.
+Trim to shape it.
 Propagate by cuttings in summer.
-It is generally disease-free and pest-free as well as rabbit and deer-resistant.
+It is generally disease-free and pest-free.
+It is rabbit-resistant and deer-resistant.

-Garrya elliptica Douglas ex Lindl. leaves have been used in traditional medicine as a quinine substitute as it induces menstruation.
+Garrya elliptica Douglas ex Lindl. leaves are used in traditional medicine as a quinine substitute as it induces menstruation.